mmo80/ExeroApi/README.md

 # Exero.Api
-Api for logging workout sessions.
+Api for logging workout sessions.<br>
+Mostly for testing the technologies listen below.

 **Using**
 - ASP.NET Core 2.x